 Institute Policy on Acceptable Use of Electronic Information Resources

 Electronic information resources provided by Caltech are intended to be used to carry out the legitimate business of the Institute, although some incidental personal use is permitted.
-Faculty, staff, students, and other members of the Institute community ("users") who use Caltech's electronic information resources should be guided by the Honor Code, which prohibits any member of the Institute community from taking unfair advantage of any other member of the Caltech community, and the Code of Conduct.
-Users assume responsibility for the appropriate use of the Institute's electronic information resources and agree to comply with all relevant Institute policies and all applicable local, state, and federal laws.
-Examples of inappropriate or unauthorized use of the Institute's electronic information resources include:
+Faculty, staff, students, and other members of the Institute community (“users”) who use Caltech’s electronic information resources should be guided by the Caltech Code of Conduct.
+Users assume responsibility for the appropriate use of the Institute’s electronic information resources and agree to comply with all relevant Institute policies and all applicable local, state, and federal laws.
+Examples of inappropriate or unauthorized use of the Institute’s electronic information resources include: